paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-11-01-trimming_the_fat.md

 location:
   locality: Brighton
   country-name: United Kingdom
 summary: Website optimisation can be a cruel game; everything has a number that begs to be reduced, but doing so requires a lot of experimentation, research and testing.
-And when you're playing with the last hundred or so kilobytes, there's little reward for your effort.
+And when you’re playing with the last hundred or so kilobytes, there’s little reward for your effort.
 tags:
 - web
 - web_performance